This beachfront hotel comes with Art Deco interiors and tropical gardens starring two lagoon pools.

 Outdoor saltwater pool

-Surrounded by palm trees, there's a real tropical atmosphere.
+Surrounded by palm trees, there's a real tropical atmosphere here.
 It's also heated year round.

 Poolside restaurant and bar*

-Cascada restaurant is the place to come for tapas lunches and à la carte dinners.
+Cascada restaurant is the place to come for tapas lunches and à la carte dinners specialising in international dishes and Mediterranean food.
 If you get peckish outside mealtimes, snacks and drinks are served here between 10.30am and 6pm.

 Live music and shows